-- 14. Each RI sponsorship relationship should terminate with the completion of the sponsored meeting, event, project or program. - 15.
+- 14. First aid/medical sponsorships: The specifics and details involved with a medical/first aid sponsor must be approved by the general secretary, in consultation with the president, at least three months before the meeting, event, project, or program to ensure that the sponsoring organization can comply with RI's contractual requirements, including but not limited to insurance and indemnification requirements.
+First aid/medical sponsors sent to the general secretary later than three months before the meeting, event, project, or program will not be considered. - 15.
+Internet sponsorships: The specifics and details involved with an internet sponsor must be approved by the general secretary, in consultation with the president, at least three months before the meeting, event, project, or program to ensure that the sponsoring organization can provide the internet services RI requires at its events and also comply with RI's contractual requirements, including but not limited to insurance and indemnification requirements.
+Internet sponsors sent to the general secretary later than three months before the meeting, event, project or program will not be considered. - 16.
+Each RI sponsorship relationship should terminate with the completion of the sponsored meeting, event, project or program. - 17.
 Membership lists, except by Board authorization, must not be used for sponsorship purposes and must stay within the control of RI.
-However, any determination to allow access to membership lists must respect the individual rights of Rotarians, including relevant legal restrictions. - 16.
+However, any determination to allow access to membership lists must respect the individual rights of Rotarians, including relevant legal restrictions. - 18.
 All uses of the Rotary Marks for the sponsorship purposes contemplated herein must be governed by the "RI and TRF Guidelines for Use of the Rotary Marks by Sponsors and Cooperating Organizations" (Rotary Code Section 33.030.14.).
-A copy of these Guidelines must be attached to and incorporated in any contract entered into between RI or any local organizing entity and any Sponsor. - 17.
+A copy of these Guidelines must be attached to and incorporated in any contract entered into between RI or any local organizing entity and any Sponsor. - 19.
 Individual Rotarians shall not benefit from sponsorships.
-(January 2012 Mtg., Bd.
+(October 2013 Mtg., Bd.
 Dec.
-201)
+52)

 Source: October 1998 Mtg., Bd.
 Dec.
 86; November 2007 Mtg., Bd.
 Dec.
 70; November 2008 Mtg., Bd.
 Dec.
 81. Amended by February 1999 Mtg., Bd.
 Dec.
 237; August 2000 Mtg., Bd.
 Dec.
 64; November 2001 Mtg., Bd.
 Dec.
 71; February 2002 Mtg., Bd.
 Dec.
 213; January 2012 Mtg., Bd.
 Dec.
-201
+201; October 2013 Mtg., Bd.
+Dec.
+52

-- 11.040.6.
+- 11.020.6.
 Guidelines for Rotary Clubs, Rotary Districts and Other Rotary Entities for Sponsorship or Cooperative Relationship Purposes - 33.030.14.
 RI and TRF Guidelines for Use of the Rotary Marks by Sponsors and Cooperating Organizations - 35.010.1.
-Criteria for Evaluation of Partnership Proposals - 66.010.1.
+Criteria for Evaluation of Partnership Proposals - 69.070.1.
 Contributions to and Support For Other Organizations